Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

-In Table\,\ref{Table:Torque} we show the components of the torque created via IFE, derived using Eqs.\,(\ref{Eq:Torque},\ref{Eq:IFE}), as functions of the polar $\psi$ and azimuthal $\varphi_\mathrm{M}$ angles of the magnetization.
-As one can see, the torque increases as the angle $\phi$ between the equilibrium orientation of magnetization and the $z$-axis increases.
-In other words, the stronger are $M_{x,y}$ components the stronger is the created torque (\ref{Eq:Torque}).
+In Table\,\ref{Table:Torque} we show the components of the torque related to $\mathbf{H}_\mathrm{IFE}$ as functions of the polar $\psi_\mathrm{M}$ and azimuthal $\varphi_\mathrm{M}$ angles of the magnetization.
+These components were derived using Eqs.\,(\ref{Eq:Torque},\ref{Eq:IFE}).
+As one can see, the torque increases as the angle $\psi_\mathrm{M}$ between the equilibrium orientation of magnetization and the $z$-axis increases.
+In other words, the larger are $M_{x,y}$ components the stronger the created torque (\ref{Eq:Torque}).
 This agrees well with the experimental data.
-Furthermore, it can be shown\cite{Kimel-Nature2005,Kalashnikova-PRB2008} that the reversal of the applied magnetic field does not affect the initial phase of $M_{z}$ oscillations excited via IFE.
+Furthermore, the reversal of the applied magnetic field does not affect the initial phase of $M_{z}$ oscillations excited via IFE\cite{Kimel-Nature2005,Kalashnikova-PRB2008}.
 This is also in accordance with our experimental data in the high field limit (see Fig.\,\ref{Fig:FieldDep}(a) and Fig.\,\ref{Fig:FieldDepSummary}(a)).

-As follows from the expression given in Table\,\ref{Table:Torque}, the torque acting on the magnetization due to the IFE field has only $x$ and $y$ components.
-Its direction defines the initial phase of the magnetization precession.
-In order to compare calculation with the experimental data, we recall here that the oscillations of the probe polarization are the fingerprint of the $M_{z}$ state.
-Furthermore, we would like to note that interpretation of the initial phase $\xi_0$ of cosine-like function (\ref{Eq:FitPrecession}) depends on the mechanism of the precession excitation.\cite{Kalashnikova-PRB2008} When the spin system is affected only during the pump pulse action the value of the initial phase $\xi_0=\pi/2$ in Eq.\,(\ref{Eq:FitPrecession}) means that the magnetization was deflected by the laser-induced torque directed perpendicular to the $z$-axis.
+We note, that in Ref.\,\onlinecite{Koene-PRB2015} analogous increase of the precession amplitude excited via IFE with applied field was explained in terms of decreasing demagnetizing field and related ellipticity of the precession trajectory.
+In our experimental geometry the observed increase of the precession amplitude is dominated by geometrical effect.